SNL-WaterPower/WecOptTool-MATLAB/docs/user/example.rst

 WecOptTool can simulate single or multiple spectra sea states, where weightings can be provided to indicate the relative likelihood of each spectra.
-The following lines from |example.m|_ provide means of using the WAFO_ matlab toolbox or preset spectra from WecOptTool.
+The following lines from |example.m|_ provide means of using the WAFO_ MATLAB toolbox or preset spectra from WecOptTool.

 .. literalinclude:: /../example.m